1. Knowledge Base

 1-Jul-20-2021-11-25-02-36-AM

-Click on Edit Rates link next to the newly created global rate and fill in the alternative rates against each user.
+Click on the Edit Rates link next to the newly created global rate and fill in the alternative rates against each user.
 If a rate is not assigned in the right column, the default rate will be used (left column).

 1-Jul-20-2021-11-25-29-98-AM